 Action is taken by NPAC SMS personnel to create the serviceProvNPA-NXX-X object.

-The NPAC SMS sends an M-CREATE request to itself in order to create a local serviceProvNPA-NXX-X object.
+The NPAC SMS sends a local request to itself in order to create a local serviceProvNPA-NXX-X object.
 The NPAC SMS provides the following attributes:

 serviceProvNPA-NXX-X-Value